Flank/flank-dashboard/metrics/cli/docs/features/doctor_output_improvements/01_doctor_output_improvements.md

 #### Update the `Metrics CLI Doctor` command

-This subsection describes the changes needed to implement in the `Metrics CLI` tool to improve the `doctor` command output.
+This subsection describes the enhancements needed to implement in the `Metrics CLI` tool to improve the `doctor` command output.

 ##### DoctorCommand